jonathanimb/ADS1118/README.md

 ![single connection](single.png)

 ## Using more than one chip with common data lines
 More than one ADS1118 chip can use the data lines if you use a CS line for every chip.
-The CS line specifys which chip is currently active.
+The CS line specifies which chip is currently active.
 Be sure that you don't try to read from more than one chip at a time.

 ```python
 chip1 = ADS1118.ADS1118(SCLK=4, DOUT=27, DIN=22, CS=17)